se-edu/guides/tutorials/javaFxPart1.md

 }
 ```

-This approach enables JavaFX to create the `Application` instance using the newly defined no-argument constructor, while preserving the functionality of the existing constructor.
-This extends the class's functionality without altering its existing behavior.
+This approach enables JavaFX to create the `Application` instance using the newly defined
+no-argument constructor, while preserving the functionality of the existing constructor.
 Now, run `Launcher` and you should see something like this:

 ![Hello World](images/javafx/HelloWorld.png)